Skip to Main Content

 Appeals process

 An applicant who is denied admission to UNF has a right to appeal that decision.
-If he or she chooses to appeal, the applicant must submit the appeal form and supporting documentation detailing the reason the application should be reviewed.
+If he or she chooses to appeal, the applicant must submit the appeal form and supporting documentation detailing the reasons the application should be reviewed.
 Supporting documentation that substantiates the appeal may be sent to the address below:

 Admissions Office at the University of North Florida